 - 1. To manage the location of towers and antennas in the city; - 2.
-To protect residential areas and land uses from potential adverse impacts of towers; - 3.
-To minimize adverse visual impacts of towers through careful design, siting, landscape, screening, and innovative camouflaging techniques;
+To protect residential areas and land uses from potential adverse impacts of towers;

-- 4. To accommodate an increased need for towers to serve the wireless communications needs of city residents; - 5.
-To promote and encourage col_location on existing and new towers as an option rather than construction of additional single-use towers, and to reduce the number of such structures needed in the future; - 6.
-To consider the public health and safety of towers to the extent permitted by the Telecommunications Act of 1996; and - 7.
+- 3. To minimize adverse visual impacts of towers through careful design, siting, landscape, screening, and innovative camouflaging techniques; - 4.
+To accommodate an increased need for towers to serve the wireless needs of city residents; - 5.
+To promote and encourage collocation on existing and new towers as an option rather than construction of additional single-use towers, and to reduce the number of such structures needed in the future: - 6.
+To consider the public health and safety of towers to the extent permitted by the Telecommunications Act of 1996: and - 7.
 To avoid potential damage to adjacent properties through sound engineering practices and the proper siting of antenna support structures. - B. New Uses.
-All new telecommunication towers, small wirelesseell facilities, antennas and support structures shall comply with this chapter after the effective date of the ordinance codified in this chapter. - C. Existing Uses.
-All telecommunication towers and antennas existing on the effective date of the ordinance codified in this chapter that are not in compliance with this chapter shall be allowed to continue as they presently exist, but will be considered nonconforming uses.
+All new towers, small wireless facilities, antennas and support structures shall comply with this chapter. - C. Existing Uses.
+All towers and antennas existing on the effective date of the ordinance codified in this chapter that are not in compliance with this chapter shall be allowed to continue as they presently exist, but will be considered nonconforming uses.
 Routine maintenance shall be permitted on existing towers and antennas.
-However, new construction other than modifications made pursuant to Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012 and 47 CFR Section 1.6100 and routine maintenance on existing towers, antennas, buildings or other facilities_shall comply with the requirements of this chapter. - D. Facilitation of Wireless Service.
+However, new construction other than modifications made pursuant to Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012 and 47 CFR Section 1.6100 and routine maintenance shall comply with the requirements of this chapter. - D. Facilitation of Wireless Service.
 These standards were designed to comply with the Telecommunications Act of 1996, and subsequent federal regulations.
-The provisions of this chapter are not intended to and shall not be interpreted to prohibit or to have the effect of prohibiting personal-wireless services.
-This chapter shall not be applied in such a manner as to unreasonably discriminate between providers of functionally equivalent personal-wireless services. - E. Conflict with Other Standards.
+The provisions of this chapter are not intended to and shall not be interpreted to prohibit or to have the effect of prohibiting wireless services.
+This chapter shall not be applied in such a manner as to unreasonably discriminate between providers of functionally equivalent wireless services. - E. Conflict with Other Standards.
 To the extent that any provision of this chapter is inconsistent or conflicts with any other city ordinance this chapter shall control.
 Otherwise, this chapter shall be construed consistently with the other provisions and regulations of the city.
 (Ord.
 2016-029 § 1 (Exh.
 A) (part), 2016: Ord.
 2013-051 § 2 (Exh.
 A) (part), 2013).